The brain is the supercomputer of your body.

-And within the brain, your forebrain functions as the most powerful data processor of all.
+And within the brain, your forebrain acts as the most powerful data processor of all.

-Where Is The Forebrain?
+Where Is the Forebrain?

-What Is The Role Of The Forebrain?
+What Is the Role of the Forebrain?

 Your brain is quick to respond to changes in its environment.
 Each moment it’s receiving and processing data from the senses, through the spine and hindbrain.

 Your lower brain centers act as filters, so what your forebrain does is receive the most complex problems to solve.

 And armed with this perspective, the mind grows.